flowernal/flowernal/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on SkinMaker.
+- 🔭 I’m currently working on SkinMaker
 - 🌱 I’m currently learning Ruby on Rails
 - 📫 How to reach me: admin@brambora.sk / BramboraSK#0727
 - 😄 Pronouns: he/him